The Hunter Valley’s wackiest music venue brings the tunes to Denman

 If he can get his hands on stained glass to replace every door and window, his creative vision will be complete.
 Everything Yaron describes feels perfectly aligned with the colourful, eccentric atmospheres his venues are so renowned for.

-There is a lot of work to be done, but Yaron is realistic about the ongoing upkeep that old buildings require, and there is no doubt that his makeover of Hotel Denman will see the venue reimagined as a world-class venue for both musicians and patrons to enjoy.
-‘It has to happen so it will happen!’ he says with confidence and excitement.
+A lot of work has been done, and Yaron is realistic about the ongoing upkeep that old buildings require.
+There is no doubt that his makeover of Hotel Denman will see the venue reimagined as a world-class venue for both musicians and patrons to enjoy.